Skip to Content

 I happened to have a nonvegan friend whose favorite pop tart of all time is brown sugar.
 I had her to taste test these on, and she gave me feedback since I’m going on long-term memories.

-The first recipe I made with a traditional pie crust recipe; it was good but not a pop tart.
+The first recipe I made with a traditional vegan pie crust recipe; it was good but not a pop tart.

 The next recipe was this one, and the crust, although not 100% spot on because it doesn’t have the funky chemicals they can put in pop tarts, but I’ve heard numerous times this was the best pop tart they’ve ever had.